de2nis7a/PSQL-Portfolio/README.md

 ### 1. 🍽️ Restaurant Management DB
 A comprehensive database for a restaurant, tracking everything from ingredients and recipes to customer orders and chefs.
-* **Demonstrates:** Advanced M2M relationships (with attributes in junction tables), 3NF normalization, and complex schema design.
+* **Demonstrates:** Advanced M2M relationships (with attributes in intersection tables), 3NF normalization, and complex schema design.
 * **[View Project](./RestaurantManagement/)**

 ### 2. 🎓 University Management DB